 As per a recent study, 7 out of 10 Americans are active on social media.
 And all of them fall under the young, high-income category and are using it to follow brands, check the content and chat up with friends.

 With people spending so much time on social media these days, it doesn’t come as a surprise that businesses around the globe have come to depend on social media for growing their businesses.

 Despite its significance in the overall marketing strategy, the fact is businesses are still failing at it.
 All.
 The.
 Time.

 Why so?
-Here I walk you seven reasons on why businesses are failing at social media.
+Here I walk you through seven reasons why businesses are failing at social media.